leejjoon/rust-fits-viewer/design_docs/phase01/progress.md

 ## Summary

-This document outlines the progress made on the FITS-View prototype as of 2025-08-31.
+This document outlines the progress made on the FITS-View prototype as of 2025-08-31. **MAJOR MILESTONE: Core rendering pipeline is now fully functional with real tile data integration.**

 ## Completed Work